Appellate Body: Multiparty Interim Appeal Arbitration

 In March 2020, the European Union and 15 other WTO members agreed to a Multiparty Interim Appeal Arbitration Arrangement (MPIA).
-This created an alternative appellate body while the official WTO body is not functional.
-It mirrors the usual WTO appeal rules and can be voluntarily used between any WTO members to resolve disputes.
+This gave access to an alternative appellate mechanism (arbitration as an appellate mechanism) while the Appellate Body is not functional.
+Its provisions mirror the usual WTO appeal rules and can be voluntarily used between any WTO members to resolve disputes.
 The European Commissioner for Trade Phil Hogan said: "This is a stop-gap measure to reflect the temporary paralysis of the WTO's appeal function for trade disputes ...
 We will continue our efforts to restore the appeal function of the WTO dispute settlement system as a matter of priority."
 Since being announced, the People's Republic of China and other WTO member nations have joined the MPIA.

 A pool of ten arbitrators were announced on 31 July 2020 marking the operational start of the MPIA.
 The arbitrators appointed were José Alfredo Graça Lima (Brazil) Valerie Hughes (Canada), Alejandro Jara (Chile), Guohua Yang (China), Claudia Orozco (Colombia), Joost Pauwelyn (EU), Mateo Diego-Fernandez Andrade (Mexico), Penelope Ridings (New Zealand), Locknie Hsu (Singapore), and Thomas Cottier (Switzerland).